kjgaulton/liana-ccc-pipeline/README.md

   underlying method columns) is permutation-based.
 - Results depend heavily on cell-type granularity in `--groupby` — coarse annotations can mask communication between subtypes.
-- The `specificity_rank <= 0.05` + magnitude-sort filter is a floor, not a
+- The `specificity_rank <= 0.05` + magnitude-sort filter is a recommendation and are hypothesis-generating.
-  finish line.
-Treat computational output as hypothesis-generating: also check consistency across donors/samples (not automated here), spatial or known-anatomy plausibility (dissociated scRNA-seq has no spatial context), and whether hits are dominated by ubiquitously-expressed genes rather than truly cell-type-specific ones.
+  Check consistency across donors/samples, spatial or known-anatomy plausibility
 - Container permissions: this image runs as root by default and `entrypoint.sh` chowns everything under `/data` back to match `/data`'s own owner afterward, so no `--user` flag is normally needed.
 Exception: